 Here's a short history of the development of the Miniguide.

 There have been lots of different electronic travel aids.
-We think the Miniguide is pretty good because it is reliable, robust, has a long battery life and is small.
+Sadly, most of them are no longer available.
+We think the Miniguide is pretty good because it is reliable, robust, has a long battery life and is small - and with your support, it is still being manufactured.
 For your interest, here is a list of some of the past and present electronic travel aids: